compilers-course-materials/starter-adder/README.md

 t : string -> string -> string -> OUnit.test
 ```

-The first string given to `t` is a test name, followed by an adder program (in
+The first string given to `t` (test) is a test name, followed by an adder
-concrete syntax) to compile and evaluate, followed by a string for the
+program (in concrete syntax) to compile and evaluate, followed by a string for
-expected output of the program (this will just be an integer in quotes).
-This
+the expected output of the program (this will just be an integer in quotes).
-helper compiles, links, and runs the given program, and if the compiler ends
+This helper compiles, links, and runs the given program, and if the compiler
-in error, it will report the error message as a string.
+ends in error, it will report the error message as a string.
 This includes
 problems building at the assembler/linker level, as well as any explicit
 `failwith` statements in the compiler itself.